MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 1. Select **Register**

-1. In the API Permissions for **https://global.consent.azure-apim.net/redirect** select **Dataverse** and ensure that Delegated Dynamics (user_impersonation) have been granted with administrator consent.
+1. In the API Permissions, select **Dataverse** and ensure that Delegated Dynamics (user_impersonation) with granted with administrator consent.

   ![Screenshot of adding Delegated Dynamics CRM Permissions](../../media/app-registration-dynamics-crm-delegated-permissions.png)